dart-lang/site-www/src/tools/diagnostic-messages.md

 A type is _potentially non-nullable_ if it's either explicitly non-nullable or if it's a type parameter.

-A type is explicitly non-nullable if it is a type name that is not followed by a question mark.
-Note that there are a few types that are always nullable, such as `Null` and `dynamic`, and that `FutureOr` is only non-nullable if it is not followed by a question mark _and_ the type argument is non-nullable (such as `FutureOr<String>`).
+A type is explicitly non-nullable if it is a type name that isn't followed by a question mark.
+Note that there are a few types that are always nullable, such as `Null` and `dynamic`, and that `FutureOr` is only non-nullable if it isn't followed by a question mark _and_ the type argument is non-nullable (such as `FutureOr<String>`).